nusenu/ContactInfo-Information-Sharing-Specification/README.md

 *relay-fingerprint* is the 40 character RSA SHA1 fingerprint of the relay.
 Each relay has its own DNS record, only a single TXT record MUST be returned.

-Tools using any of the data to verify the `operatorurl` (uri or DNS data) SHOULD re-verify it at least every 6 months.
+Tools using any of the data to verify the `url` (uri or DNS data) SHOULD re-verify it at least every 6 months.

 ### pgp
 40 characters PGP key fingerprint (long form) without leading "0x" and without spaces.